knrafto/MathSymbolsInput/README.md

 Not yet, but hopefully soon.

-## Can I use a different keyboard layout besides the US keyboard layout?
+## Can I use a keyboard layout other than the US layout?

 Yes.
 By default, Math Symbols Input uses the last selected keyboard layout.
 However, [dead keys](https://en.wikipedia.org/wiki/Dead_key) and press-and-hold unfortunately do not work while the input method is active,